 If your fire safety design does not use an acceptable solution as a means of compliance, then a specific fire engineering analysis is required to establish compliance with the building code using a verification method or an alternative solution.

 Typically, the draft FEB documentation will have a concept design prepared by a suitably qualified fire engineer.
-The concept fire design should include plans, details of occupant characteristics, an initial determination of the preferred active and passive fire safety systems, and a list of any challenging matters for discussion.
+The concept fire design should include plans, details of occupant characteristics, proposed design methodologies, an initial determination of the preferred active and passive fire safety systems, and a list of any challenging matters for discussion.

 Fire engineers can refer to the International Fire Engineering Guidelines(external link) or other internationally recognised standards for further information regarding the content of fire engineering brief documentation.